chriskirknielsen/chriskirknielsen.com/src/en/pages/about.md

 {%- set profile %}{% include 'components/about/ckn-profile.njk' %}{% endset -%}
 {{- profile | htmlmin | safe }}

 As a kid, I spent hours on Microsoft Paint, until I discovered Photoshop (I had a *totally* valid licence).
 I learned some code to customise MySpace pages, and eventually made my own websites.
 I even paid for domains and hosting, and proclamed myself **"webmaster"** before I even had zits — the hubris.
-After graduating, I **studied graphic design** for 4 years, then did some freelancing, juggling between graphic design, video editing, and code for a few years with neat clients, before focusing on **web development.**
+After graduating, I **studied graphic design** for 4 years, then did some freelancing, juggling between design work, video editing, and code for a few years with neat clients, before focusing on **web development.**

 </div>